patrickward/padd/README.md

 ### Task Archiving

-The "Archive Done Tasks" feature moves all completed tasks from a file to the current day's daily log.
+The "Archive Completed" feature moves all completed tasks from a file to the current day's daily log.
 This keeps active task lists clean while preserving a record of what was accomplished.

+Future enhancement: move to the daily log file associated with the @done date.

 Archived tasks appear in daily logs with source context: